luqmaanshaik/Spam-Identifier/README.md

 | I'm sorry I missed your call earlier.
 Can we talk later?
 If you're comfortable, of course.
 Best Regards, Jared. | Ham | 27.84% | Medium |

+📌 Key Observations:

+Short & Aggressive Offers (e.g., BUY NOW!) are flagged 75%+ spam.
+Casual Conversations (e.g., "Hi, how are you?") are almost never spam.
+Scam Messages (e.g., "You have won a free trip!") are 99% spam.
+Longer, formal messages (e.g., "Can we talk later?") can be misclassified sometimes.

 <a href="https://github.com/luqmaanshaik" target="_blank"> <img src="https://img.shields.io/badge/GitHub-000?style=for-the-badge&logo=github&logoColor=white"> </a>
         <a href="https://www.linkedin.com/in/luqmaan-shaik-2166502a8/" target="_blank"> <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"> </a>